ajeetraina/dhi-sample-demos/istio-pilot/guides/guides.md

         ports:
         - containerPort: 15010
         - containerPort: 15012
+        - containerPort: 15014
+        - containerPort: 15017
         securityContext:
-          runAsUser: 65532
+          runAsUser: 1337
 ```

-Note: This configuration uses `runAsUser: 65532` to avoid issues with the nonroot string user.
+> **Note:** This configuration uses `runAsUser: 1337` which matches the user set in the DHI image.
+The Istio
+> project uses UID `1337` by convention for the `istio-proxy` user.

 Apply the configuration and verify: